 However, in this time of technology, it is very difficult to grow your photography business without the use of the right social media scheduler.
 Social media for photographers have definitely changed a lot in the past few years, but the potential audience reach has increased due to the increasing number of users.

-In this article, we will walk you through the below 15 actionable tips that will help you in building your photography business on social media.
+In this article by RecurPost, we will walk you through the below 15 actionable tips that will help you build your photography business on social media.

 15 social media tips for photographers

 1. Find out your photography business goal

 First and foremost, define the primary and secondary goals that you want to achieve from your social media marketing efforts.
 What’s your goal?
 Is it gaining more engagement?
 Is it growing followers?
 Or getting leads?

 Divide all these into primary and secondary goals.
 Once you get traffic on your accounts and your followers grow, your goals will shift from awareness to conversion.
 Some of the people who follow you will be connected because they like your work.
 And out of those people, some could be your prospective clients.

 Whatever your goals are, you need to post your best work and make your followers fan of you as a photographer on social media or as a social media in sports.

 When you start using social media networks, you will find many platforms on which you can post your work.
 Instagram, Snapchat, Facebook, Pinterest, Twitter, YouTube, Google my business listing – there is just so much out there.
 But, you cannot maintain a presence on them as it will consume your time.
 Each of them has a unique nature of representing content to its users.